cybermaxpower/flatpak-progress-installer/README.md

 ## Development Notes
-This application was designed and developed in collaboration with Google Gemini, utilizing AI-assisted software engineering to build the core utility and structure the native Debian packaging pipeline.
+This application was designed and developed in collaboration with Google Gemini, utilizing AI-assisted software engineering to build the core utility and structure the packaging pipeline.